-- The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, and other body fluid that is visibly contaminated with blood such as saliva or vomits, and all body fluids in situations where it is difficult or impossible to differentiate between body fluids such as emergency responses; - 2.
+- 1. The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, and other body fluid that is visibly contaminated with blood such as saliva or vomits, and all body fluids in situations where it is difficult or impossible to differentiate between body fluids such as emergency responses: - 2.
 Any unfixed tissue or organ (other than intact skin) from a human (living or dead); and, - 3.
 HIV-containing cell or tissue cultures, organ cultures, and HIV- or Hepatitis B Virus (HBV)-containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV.

-For further information, or to receive a complete copy of the Plan, please contact the Human Resources Department.
+For further information, please contact the Human Resources Department.